notiamoah-21/nomis_data_pipeline/README.md

 ## Architecture and Services

 This data engineering project includes the following components:

-1.**`Mage.ai`**: To schedule and orchestrate data pipeline 2.**`Python`**: Employed to develop necessary data loader and data exporter scripts.
+1. **`Mage.ai`**: To schedule and orchestrate data pipeline.
+2. **`Python`**: Employed to develop necessary data loader and data exporter scripts.
-3.**`Host machine`**:  Used to store raw data from the Nomis Indicator API.
+3.  **`Host machine`**:  Used to store raw data from the Nomis Indicator API.

-The Mage.ai service is installed and executed within a single container, as defined in the Docker Compose configuration file.[here](./docker-compose.yml)
+The Mage.ai service is installed and executed within a single container, as defined in the [Docker Compose configuration file.](./docker-compose.yml)

 ![DET](./assets/images/det.png)